monzo/progression-framework/frameworks/operations/ops-leadership.md

     content:
       - level: 2
         criteria:
-          - "Communicates in a professional and Monzo style way to squad and peers."
+          - "Communicates in a professional and Bright style way to squad and peers."
           - "Communicates trade-offs between COps preferences and achieving goals or ensuring optimal customer experience."
           - "Shares ideas/best practice with similar teams."
           - "Strong relationships and understanding of decision making remits across different Ops and company teams."
       - level: 3
         criteria:
-          - "Communicates in a professional and Monzo style way to company (presenting or online) on issues regarding their team."
+          - "Communicates in a professional and Bright style way to company (presenting or online) on issues regarding their team."
           - "Shares ideas/best practice with similar teams."
           - "Helps to build relationships outside of their team."
       - level: 4